ktorio/ktor-documentation/topics/data-conversion.md

 specified type and use the available functions to serialize and deserialize a list of values:

 * Use the `decode()` function to deserialize a list of values.
-The function takes a list of strings, representing repeated values in the URL, and should return the decoded value.
+It takes a list of strings, representing repeated values in the URL and returns the decoded value.

   ```kotlin
   decode { values -> // converter: (values: List<String>) -> Any?